The Smallest Hearing Aids Available Today

 The discreet location renders it nearly invisible to outside observers.
 This is why you’ll often hear people refer to these hearing aids as invisible.
 While they’re not truly invisible, they’re much more hidden than other popular hearing aid models.
 Unlike other hearing aid styles, the CIC model does not have any outside pieces or tubing.

 Here at Audicus, we offer a completely-in-canal hearing aid called the Aura.
-Its tiny design allows users to wear it without feeling self-conscious about their hearing aids and is perfect for those with mild to moderate hearing loss.
+Its tiny design allows users to wear it without feeling self-conscious about their hearing aids.

 2) In-The-Canal (ITE) Hearing Aids